Gift Economy Mission Statement

 To put it another way, this means I give my teachings from a spirit of generosity, without the expectation of return.
 It is up to the community at large to decide if/when/how they would like to reciprocate the gift.

 The gift economy doesn’t mean “free” or something is of “low value,” but instead proposes a radical shift in how we do money, work, life, and determine value.

-* to be fully transparent, while I primarily support myself from donations, I also do a minimal amount of paid hourly work for a couple of meditations companies.
+* to be fully transparent, while I primarily support myself from donations, I also do a minimal amount of paid hourly work for a couple of meditation companies.

 Four Reasons I Teach on the Gift Economy

 - It keeps me in integrity with my lineage, Theravada Buddhism, which has run on the principle of generosity for 2,600+ years (often called “dāna“)